-This is a blog for a writer, because deep down in my coding, I am a writer, but this is not a blog about writing.
+This is a blog for a writer, because in my deepest parts, I am a writer, but this is not a blog about writing.

 It’s about you and me.

 And from me to you: Thank you for spending time with these small stories.
 I think we’d make good friends.

 I am Torrie, a Minnesota woman.
 I spent my childhood writing, and camping, and dressing up like a nineteenth century farm girl.
 Good years, though they were, I spent a lot of time alone, which made me imaginative, and made me creative, but it made me lonely too.